 If you work out of the house all day, your pet will look forward to those evening hours with you where he can play and get some attention.

 However, with precious time in the day, you may not always have the energy or hours to dedicate to your dog, especially if you have plans to eat out or spend time with family or friends.

 Dogs that don’t get enough attention during the day may start to seek that attention at night, which could lead to barking.

-If your dog sleeps in an area away from you, he may just be lonely, and barking at night is his way of calling out to you.
+If your dog sleeps in an area away from you, he may just be lonely, and barking is his way of calling out to you.

 Some people think that letting their dog sleep in the room or bed will increase separation anxiety, but no studies have proven this is true.

 In fact, some studies suggest otherwise in that dogs that are close to their owners at night are happier, more content, and less likely to bark.